zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-loading/README.md

 This 15-minute lab walks you through the steps to get load data from external databases into the Oracle Autonomous Data Warehouse (ADW) on Oracle Cloud Infrastructure (OCI).
 This lab assumes you have already provisioned an ADW instance.

 ### Background ###
 You can load data into Autonomous Database using Oracle Database tools and 3rd party data integration tools.
-You can load data:
+Data can be loaded:

 -   from files local to your client computer, or